HallRB/Homework_3/README.md

 # Unit 03: JavaScript
-## random password generator script
+## Random password generator script

 ## Purpose
 Website provides a user with the ability to generate a random string of characters as a password.